Skip to main content

 Pairing flow

-Pairing an agent to a machine follows the same challenge-sign-verify pattern, scoped to the agent’s wallet key:
+Pairing an agent to a machine follows the same -sign-verify pattern, scoped to the agent’s key:

 1. Call POST /machines/:machineId/agent-pairings/challenges with agentAddress, agentProvider, agentRole, and optional agentDid.
 The orchestrator returns an AgentPairingChallenge with a challengeId, a machine-bound message, and an expiresAt.

-2. The Machine Agent signs message (EIP-191 personal_sign) with the wallet key behind agentAddress.
+2. The signs message (EIP-191 personal_sign) with the wallet key behind agentAddress.

 4. Tokens expire (default 1 hour).
 Rotate by issuing a fresh challenge and calling POST /machines/:machineId/agent-pairings/:pairingId/sessions with the new proof.
 A policy change invalidates the current token’s delegationPolicyHash, so rotate after every PATCH to the delegation policy.